 CAC Payback Time

-CAC Payback Time, or CAC Payback Period, is one of the most important ecommerce KPIs for businesses.
-Especially for smaller businesses or startups.
+CAC Payback Time, or CAC Payback Period, is one of the most important ecommerce KPIs for growing businesses.
+Read on to find out how to calculate your CAC Payback Time, and what you can do to improve it.

 The ‘CAC’ in ‘CAC Payback Time’ stands for ‘Customer Acquisition Cost’.
 Therefore, your CAC Payback Time (or CAC Payback Period) represents the number of months it takes your average customer to ‘pay back’ whatever it cost your business to acquire them.